IP Guidance

 Scope of Patent Claim

 A patent confers upon the “patentee” the right to exclude others from working of the patented inventions for business use during the effective term of the patent.
-The Patent Law defines the working of the invention according to the claim category.

 A patent for an invention of an article is effective against making, using, transferring, exporting, importing, or offering for transfer of the article.

-A patent for a method is effective against the act of using the method.
-Since the act of use by an individual consumer (user) does not constitute patent infringement (because it is “not for business use”) under the Japanese Patent Law, method claims applicable to service providers are important.
+Since the act of use by an individual consumer (user) does not constitute patent infringement (because it is “not for business use”) under the Japanese Patent Act, method claims applicable to service providers are important.

 A patent for a method of producing an article is effective against the act of producing the article and against the use, transfer, export, import, or offer for transfer of the article produced by the method.